Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/JTAG_Boot/5DebugResources.md

 The following image details the reference design PDI components that follows the BIF file order.
 Understanding the partition order is helpful when reviewing the example PLM log.
 The order partitions are loaded in the next sections.

-### Tutorial Reference Design PDI Composition
+#### Tutorial Reference Design PDI Composition

 ![PDI Composition](Images/5_jtagpdi.png)

-## Reading JTAG Registers
+### Reading JTAG Registers

 This tutorial includes a script (/Scripts/read_jtag_regs.tcl) with commands to read out the JTAG registers (i.e., IDCODE, EXTENDED_IDCODE, DNA, JTAG_STATUS, USERCODE, ERROR_STATUS) in the Vivado hardware manager if debug is required.

-Versal ACAP has two JTAG status registers (the JTAG_STATUS 36-bit register and the ERROR_STATUS 160-bit register) that provide valuable status information if an issue during boot occurs.
+Versal Adaptive SoC has two JTAG status registers (the JTAG_STATUS 36-bit register and the ERROR_STATUS 160-bit register) that provide valuable status information if an issue during boot occurs.

   * Reading the JTAG_STATUS 36-bit register provides:
     * The boot mode pins values register can be checked to ensure the proper boot mode is selected.